Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Introduction

+Conventionally, each user is assigned to a single message stream (\emph{private message}), however, under RSMA, an additional \emph{common message} is utilized for two reasons: $(1)$ Taking over parts of the data transmission from the private message , and $(2)$ interference mitigation by common message decoding at other users to reduce the interference level when decoding their own private messages.
+Especially due to the enhanced opportunities for communication (multiple message streams, \emph{redundancy}) and different purposes of streams (private and common, \emph{diversity}), we identify RSMA as a promising resiliency enhancing paradigm.\\

 In this work, we aim at tackling the fundamental challenge of integrating mixed criticality levels in the physical layer of a wireless communication system.
 Thereby designing a resilient RSMA-enabled network architecture ensuring high robustness, automated adaption, and fast recovery, especially when the network resources are constrained.
-An example of such architecture can be seen in Fig.~\ref{overall_figure}.
+An example of such architecture can be seen in Fig.~\ref{overall_figure}, where we distinguish between mixed criticality information, the ISO/OSI lower layers, and a resilience controller at the cloud connected to the RSMA-enabled radio access network.
+Mixed criticality information serves as input to the ISO/OSI model, while the resilience controller manages the network's operation via control signals.
 A resilient resource management promises to enhance future networks' performance in an automated manner without inducing major losses in terms of service quality.
-To the best of the authors knowledge, this is the first work of its kind proposing to consider resilience and mixed criticality for the physical layer of wireless communication systems under the RSMA paradigm.
+To the best of the authors knowledge, this is the first work which considers resilience and mixed criticality for the physical layer of wireless communication systems under the RSMA paradigm.
 We aim to provide the general concepts, design recommendations, and a case study to evaluate the proposed methodology.